 On 18 June 2024, BIS published eight addresses to the Entity List, marking the first time an address alone (not an entity name) was designated on the list.
 BIS noted making this change to allow address-only listings helps BIS to target shell companies which may continue to use the same address but can easily be dissolved and reformed to evade US sanctions and export controls, without specifying an associated entity name.
+On 23 August 2024, BIS added four more addresses in Turkey and Hong Kong.
 These addresses are identified as those with "High Diversion Risk."
 BIS notes parties must conduct sufficient client screening and due diligence for the listed addresses, similar to what is expected for listed entities.

+On 23 August 2024, BIS published guidance and FAQ for address screening here.
 The most recent version of the list is available here.